kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-basic-embed.md

 ![iOS-fullscreen](./images/iOS-fullscreen-embed.png)

-## Initialize PlayerViewController for Inline
+## Initializing the PlayerViewController for Inline

-To initialize the PlayerViewController for inline, refer to [Inline player](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Fullscreen-inline-iOS.html).
+To initialize the PlayerViewController for inline, see the steps in the [Inline Player](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Fullscreen-inline-iOS.html) article.